murphyk2021/Election_Analysis/README.md

 "County_voter_turnout"=float(votes)/float(county_population)* 100

-We could also modify this code to forming a more comprehensive dictionary which included the candidate names, their votes, the county names, and the votes from each county instead of 2 lists and 2 dictionaries.
+We could also modify this code to form a more comprehensive dictionary which included the candidate names, their votes, the county names, and the votes from each county instead of 2 lists and 2 dictionaries.
 Similar to what is shown below.
 ![modified dictionary](https://github.com/murphyk2021/Election_Analysis/blob/374a31b9c5963a95984d4926dd87d85090e3cb37/Resources/modified%20dictionary.PNG)